What is Dystonia? Its Symptoms, Causes and Treatment!

 - Oxygen deprivation or carbon monoxide poisoning

-Complications involved in Dystonia
+Complications involved in Dystonia!

 - Physical disabilities that affect the performance of performing specific tasks or daily activities